cosmicanant/recursive-diff/README.md

 ## A JavaScript library (with TypeScript support) to find diff between two JS Objects/Array, support for complex nested JS Objects
 --------

 This library can be used to get diff between two JS Objects/Arrays(or other primitive values).
 Diff are returned in the form of Array where each ARRAY item  represents a change in the original Object/Array.
-A diff item can have following three properties :
+A diff item can have following three properties:
-- `path` : An array representation of nested path
+- `path`: An array representation of nested path
-- `op` : Can be any one of the following - add, update or delete
+- `op`: Can be any one of the following - add, update or delete
-- `val` : New value after change
+- `val`: New value after change

 ```
 const rdiff = require('recursive-diff');
 const x = {
   a: {
     b: 1,
     c: 2,
     d: [1]
   }
 }
 const y = {
   a: {